 What does a smart region look like?

-The technological foundation of a smart region is widespread connectivity, secure and trusted systems for data collection and analysis leading to more responsive infrastructure and amenities, and a reliable, clean, and resilient electrical grid.
-The human foundation is a system that allows people to work across jurisdictions and sectors to execute projects for the public good.
-With those foundations in place, the region can explore hundreds of smart applications that make daily life easier, safer, more sustainable, and more productive for the region’s citizens.
+To us, a smart region starts with developing a standardized approach to introduce digital solutions that can work together in our region.
+The technological foundation of a smart region is widespread connectivity and secure, trusted systems for data management and analysis leading to more responsive infrastructure and amenities.
+With this strong foundation in place, the region can explore hundreds of smart applications that make daily life easier, safer, more sustainable, and more productive for the region’s citizens.
 A few examples include public WiFi, air pollution alerts, smart parking apps, and traffic signals that respond intelligently to traffic and better manage traffic flow.

 What is the problem it is trying to solve?

 The Washington metropolitan area has many assets, but also faces several longstanding challenges: Its economy is too dependent on federal government spending, local public policy making is fragmented, quality of life and economic opportunity vary dramatically from one neighborhood to the next, transportation and housing infrastructure are not keeping pace with population growth, and economic growth is slow.
-Together, we want to create a diversified and thriving economy that benefits all residents, a coordinated policy landscape that encourages business development region-wide, and state-of-the-art infrastructure that supports our growth.
+Together, we want to harness digital technologies to create a diversified and thriving economy that benefits all residents, encourages business development, and improves our infrastructure.

 What happens next?

-Movement partners are currently collaborating closely with community stakeholders to design and operational and governance framework.
+Movement partners are currently collaborating closely with community stakeholders to design an operational and governance framework.
 Once in place, this framework will guide the decisions that lead to on-the-ground changes.

 Igniting a Smart Region Movement (2018 primer)